antsa-1/tictactoe/README.md

 3.3 Try Login with the credentials. <br>
 3.4 Click play link and check WebSocket connection is opened ws://localhost:8081/tictactoe/ws <br>

-4. Setup UI dev env if required to change UI.
-Sections 1-3 are required to be done before to get backend services working.
+4. ** Setup UI dev env if required to change UI. ** <br>  Sections 1-3 are required to be done before to get backend services working.
 	4.1 UI tries to get services from backend server created in section 2. <br>
   	4.2 Run "npm install" to get packages from folder where package.json is located.
 Consider installing globally with -g. <br>
   	4.3 Find .env.local file -> set VUE_APP_API_BASE_URL and VUE_APP_WS_URL corresponding where backend services are configured. <br>